chvancooten/BugBountyScanner/README.md

 ./BugBountyScanner.sh --quick -d google.com -d uber.com -t /opt
 ```

-> **A note on using Burp Collaborator:** Nuclei requires your Burp Collaborator's "BIID".
-If you are using Burp's hosted Collaborator servers, you can acquire this ID by setting 'Project Options -> Misc -> Poll over unencrypted HTTP' for the server.
-Then poll the server once from your client, and intercept the `?biid=` parameter from the HTTP request using a second Burp client or Wireshark.
-This is the ID you need (make sure to URL-decode).

 ## Features

 - Resource-efficient, suitable for running in the background for a prolonged period of time on a low-resource VPS, home server, or Raspberry Pi
 - Telegram status notifications with per-command results
-- Extensive CVE and misconfiguration detection with Nuclei (optionally with detection of blind vulnerabilities via Burp Collaborator)
+- Extensive CVE and misconfiguration detection with Nuclei (no intrusive or informational checks)
 - Subdomain enumeration and live webserver detection
 - Web screenshotting and crawling, HTML screenshot report generation
 - Retrieving (hopefully sensitive) endpoints from the Wayback Machine